 - Home Stays – you stay with a family overseas and experience their day-to-day life (a good website for this is www.helpx.net)

-- House Sit or Pet Sit – you get to have a whole house to yourself which you have to look after while the owners are gone for vacation; most of the time, to take care of the pets too (www.trustedhousesitters.com or www.mindmyhouse.com)
+- House Sit or Pet Sit – you get to have a whole house to yourself which you have to look after while the owners are gone for vacation; most of the time, to take care of the pets too (Trusted House Sitters or www.mindmyhouse.com)

 Needless to say, the possibilities are endless.
 You won’t ever run out of options to keep yourself afloat abroad; so this is absolutely one of the top travel excuses that can be easily rebuked!

-Pay no heed to social pressure.
-You’ll just be wasting your time trying to mind others when you could just focus that energy into quitting your job to travel the world.
+Bottom line: pay no heed to social pressure.
+You’ll just be wasting your time trying to mind others when you could just focus that energy on quitting your job to travel the world.

 So no one has the same passion or goal as you do; that’s a shame, I know.
 But hey, there’s no rule saying that you have to be with someone while you travel!

-However, I understand that some people are hesitant with the idea of doing such a bold move by themselves.
+However, of course, I understand that some people are hesitant about the idea of doing such a bold move by themselves…

-I’m pretty sure that during your travels, people from back home or even people on the road might suddenly want to accompany you in your journey.
-But there’s also the chance that you have found the joy of traveling solo so you don’t mind being by yourself at all.
-End result: a win-win!.
+Plus, I’m pretty sure that during your travels, people from back home or even people on the road might suddenly want to accompany you on your journey.
+But like I said, there’s also the chance that you have found the joy of traveling solo so you don’t mind being by yourself at all — you might actually embrace it.

 » “It’s too dangerous!
-I might get killed, robbed, or scammed!”
+I might get sick, killed, robbed, kidnapped, or scammed!”